No matter what the government says about the joys of parenting, most of the Singaporean kids you see around you look plain miserable.

 For instance, if your child claims he needs a new pair of Adidas shoes for school, having a talk about it can help you to suss out whether he really needs them because his existing shoes are worn out, or whether he just wants to update his look because all his classmates have cooler shoes.

-Whatever you do, resist the urge to say yes or no to your kids’ requests without talking them through the reasoning process.
+In your day to day, resist the urge to say yes or no to your kids’ requests without helping them reason.
 These are big opportunities to instill some common sense into your kid, so don’t let them pass you by.

-Do you think Singaporean kids are spoiled?
+Which activity will you try?
 Share your opinions in the comments!

 We promise never to spam you!